(03) 9455 0822 After Hours (existing clients only): (03) 9483 7940. Contact Palliative Care Advice on 1800 360 000 for general information

 Client and Carer Support Team

-Our Client and Carer Support (CCSP) Team provide in-home education and training related to support managing care needs as a client’s condition changes.
-The team can provide education regarding how to move/reposition a client safely, how to wash a client, and how provide basic care.
-Their support and guidance can decrease anxiety and aid in increasing confidence, allowing carers and family to feel empowered to address client care needs in the home.
+Our Client and Carer Support (CCSP) Team provides in-home education and training related to support managing care needs as a client’s condition changes.
+The team can provide education regarding how to move/reposition a client safely, how to wash a client, and how to provide basic care.
+Their support and guidance can decrease anxiety and aid in increasing confidence, allowing carers and families to feel empowered to address client care needs in the home.

 Respite can also be provided through our CCSP Team.
-This gives client’s the opportunity for some companionship as well as giving family and/or carers some time to recharge, or run some errands.
+This gives clients the opportunity for some companionship and gives family and/or carers some time to recharge or run some errands.

 For further information, please click here.